Lawmakers propose ‘no-fly’ list to protect airline crews - NewsBreak

 “If you’re going to disrupt the crew’s operation, then you will no longer fly on airlines anymore,” Einsetler said.

-In February, a similar attempt to pass a federal no-fly list was cut short when several Republican senators pushed back, saying this would equate unruly passengers to terrorists and bar them from their constitutional right to travel freely.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In February, a similar attempt to pass a federal no-fly list was cut short.
+Several Republican senators pushed back, saying this would equate unruly passengers to terrorists and bar them from their constitutional right to travel freely.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0